circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

 The `**` pattern matches multiple directory layers with Ruby globs.
 You can test glob patterns locally with e.g. `ruby -e "puts Dir.glob('**/*.py')"`.

-In this example, we will run `bundle exec rspec` in all nodes appended with roughly `1/N` of the files on each VM.
+In this example, we will run `bundle exec rspec` in all nodes appended with roughly `1/N` of the files on each VM (where N is the number of nodes).

 By default, the file arguments will be appended to the end of the command.